"It will not pass on my watch": President Biden speaks exclusively with 101.7 The Truth's Sherwin Hughes

-MILWAUKEE – On the same day President Joe Biden formally accepted the invitation to debate former President and presumptive Republican 2024 candidate Donald Trump on CNN before the November general election, the Commander-In-Chief spoke exclusively with WTMJ’s sister station 101.7 The Truth’s Sherwin Hughes.
+MILWAUKEE – On the same day President Joe Biden formally accepted the invitation to debate former President and presumptive Republican 2024 candidate Donald Trump on CNN and on ABC News before the November general election, the Commander-In-Chief spoke exclusively with WTMJ’s sister station 101.7 The Truth’s Sherwin Hughes.

 Hughes asked the President a litany of questions related to the Black community, specifically concerning voter turnout in a state where the President narrowly won in 2020.